zacrobertson/portfolio/README.md

 Intro SQL Presentation is a lecture that I created and delivered this year to 70+ Columbia students

-NLP Final Paper is a final presentation for Columbia's Natural Language Processing course, titled "Personality?s Influence on Emotional Experience of Music"
+NLP Final Paper is a final presentation for Columbia's Natural Language Processing course, titled "Personality's Influence on Emotional Experience of Music"